Training Catalog

 Introduction

-This implementation guide which may be especially helpful to those who have not yet experience with implementing the COSO Framework will explore how financial institutions can apply the COSO Framework to evaluate their existing internal control structure, implement controls to assist in mitigating significant risks, and optimize the effectiveness of their control environments, governance, compliance, management, and assurance functions.
+This implementation guide which may be especially helpful to those who have not yet experience with implementing the COSO Framework will explore how financial institutions can apply the COSO Framework to evaluate their existing internal control structure, implement controls to assist in mitigating significant risks, and optimise the effectiveness of their control environments, governance, compliance, management, and assurance functions.

 Objectives